 The aim of the program is to develop the competency to identify, analyse and resolve problems relating to business in general and property in particular.
 The program provides specific studies in the property field within a broad business context.

 Property is the greatest single asset of any country.
 The economic management of property assets is a specialised area of business.
-Upon graduating from the Bachelor of Property, students have the opportunity to consider a wide variety of careers within the property industry.
-The Australian Property Institute (API) has accredited the Bachelor of Property as meeting the educational requirements for a career as a Practising Valuer (CPV), Property Economist/Consultant (CPP), Property Manager (CPM), Funds Manager (CFM), Facilities Manager (CFacM) and Asset Manager (CAM).
+Upon graduating from the Bachelor of Property, graduates find employment in a wide range of property related occupations including property valuation, property management, asset management, facility management property development and property economics consulting.
+The Australian Property Institute (API) has accredited the Bachelor of Property as meeting the educational requirements for careers as a Practising Valuer (CPV) and Property Economist/Consultant (CPP).

 |Duration||3 years full-time or 6 years part-time|